Poggerv2/financial-news-sentiment/readme.md

 ## 4. Event-Driven Data Engineering & Ingestion

-To feed both the Quantitative Engine and the GenAI Agent, the platform requires a massive, continuous influx of clean data.
+To feed both the Quantitative Engine and the GenAI Agent, Bussola requires a massive, continuous influx of clean data.
 This is managed through a decoupled, event-driven architecture designed to handle high throughput without blocking the main API.

 ### The Macroeconomic News ETL Pipeline
 News ingestion relies on a robust Producer-Consumer architecture: